More information on our UK animal welfare

 - No use of processed animal protein or land animal proteins

 Farmers take great care in choosing the right diets for their animals to thrive and no animal is force fed.
 Exceptional occasions may occur where a farmer needs to nurse an individual which may lead to assisted feeding.

 We recognise that Livestock Requirements and associated policy and procedure are only of value where compliance can be effectively and consistently demonstrated, irrespective of species, sector or geographical location, which is why we audit our supply chains.
 The global supply base is inspected by Integra Food Secure Ltd, an independent, ISO 17020 accredited, inspection body.
 Integra are a small, welfare-focused team working with Tesco to drive improvements through the supply chain.

 Typically, over 1000 inspections are conducted on behalf of Tesco annually and this is a pre-requisite of being an approved protein supplier.
-In 2015, Integra undertook 1089 welfare based audits on behalf of Tesco.
+In 2016, Integra undertook 1124 welfare based audits and 52 feed mill audits on behalf of Tesco.

 As a minimum all slaughter sites and poultry hatcheries are inspected annually.
 The majority of EU abattoirs are inspected on an unannounced basis and other parts of each supply chain are short-term announced.
 In this way we ensure compliance and good practice and also emerging trends or concerns can be identified and addressed quickly.

 Integra similarly works with the relevant Tesco Agriculture Manager to manage the process of ensuring that any challenges are addressed to prevent any re-occurrence within an individual supplier's supply base as a whole.
 Challenges are reviewed on an ongoing basis and help inform our research and business agenda.
 Where expectations are not met, sites are stopped from supply.

 Chicken and turkey